Gold Coast

 European commerce in the region began with a focus on gold, which explorers found to be abundant there.
 As was the case in many other African regions, Europeans soon began to demand African captives in the trade to the coast.
 As the kingdoms of the region—especially the Ashanti (or Asante)—began to expand and consolidate their power, a significant part of the regional commerce turned to supplying slaves instead of gold.

-2. Cape Coast Castle >
+- Courtyard of the Cape Coast Castle